 But what can you do to solve this crashing issue in your moment of anger?
 The following guide will explain why Roblox might be crashing on your Windows 10, what to do, and how to fix your Roblox player.

-Why Roblox Keeps Crashing On Your Windows 10
+Why Does Roblox Keep Crashing On My Windows 10 PC?

-Suppose Roblox keeps crashing on your Windows 10 PC.
-In that case, it is usually caused by a mismatch between your PC’s graphics driver and Roblox’s graphics settings or by your device not having the needed hardware to run a high-end game like Roblox.
+If Roblox keeps crashing on your Windows 10 PC, it is usually caused by a mismatch between your PC’s graphics driver and Roblox’s graphics settings or by your device not having the needed hardware to run a high-end game like Roblox.

 Here are other reasons why your Roblox player keeps crashing on your Windows 10 PC.